Room Four

 Printed in London for Taylor & Walton, Booksellers and Publishers to the University of London

-This original hand coloured engraving (now approaching 200 years old ) was used as a teaching aid for medical students and may consequently show signs of use and aging.
+This original colour lithograph (now approaching 200 years old ) was used as a teaching aid for medical students and may consequently show signs of use and aging.
 These may include minor toning, foxing, minor tears to extremities etc

 Approx. dimensions 488mm x 310mm